Why does self-control matter?

 A student who demonstrates interpersonal self-control might:

-- remain calm even when criticized or otherwise provoked
+- respond thoughtfully when criticized or otherwise provoked

 Teach self-control in the classroom